-Join Steve Caplin for an in-depth discussion in this video Adding shading and texture to the coat, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Adding shading and texture to the coat, part of Digital Painting in Photoshop: Day for Night.

 With the outline of the rain coat drawn, we can now add some texture to it. …We're going to start by using the Dodge and Burn tools to add some basic shading, and …then move on to the Plastic Wrap filter to make it shiny. …Let's Zoom in on this.
 And so, we can see what we're doing more …clearly, let's hide the Rain layer.
 So, we will start with the Burn tool and …this darkens up the image with this sudden exposure here of around about 40%. …And we can do this by pressing the number keys, 4 gives up 40%, 6 gives us 60%, up …to 0 for 100%.
 The 40 will do that for us.…